doubotis/StaticMap/README.md

 ![Sample 1](https://github.com/doubotis/MapPictureGenerator/blob/master/samples/sample-1.png)
 ![Sample 2](https://github.com/doubotis/MapPictureGenerator/blob/master/samples/sample-2.png)

-*Tiles for pictures 1 to 2 are served from the OSM Topo Maps tile provider.
-Tiles for pictures 3 are served from the OSM Base Maps tile provider.*
+*Tiles for picture 1 to are served from the OSM Topo Maps tile provider.
+Tiles for pictures 2 and 3 are served from the OSM Base Maps tile provider.*

 Maybe you want bigger pictures?